 Disadvantages of a VA Loan Refinance

-Refinancing a VA Loan usually involves fees, though in some cases you can roll the costs of the refinance into the new loan instead of paying anything out of pocket (you can do this with a VA Streamline refinance).
+Refinancing a VA Loan usually involves fees, though in some cases you can roll the refinancing costs into the new loan instead of paying anything out of pocket (you can do this with a VA Streamline refinance).
 Be sure to evaluate how the fees will affect your monthly payment and determine if it is worth your effort.
 If you know you will be moving within a few years it may not make sense to refinance because you won’t have time to recoup any savings.

 Refinancing may cause you to pay more years on your mortgage.
-For example, if you had only 15 years left on your 30 year mortgage, you may need to refinance for another 30 year term, which causes you an additional 15 years of payments.
+For example, if you had only 15 years left on your 30-year mortgage, you may need to refinance for another 30-year term, which causes you an additional 15 years of payments.
 The only time this would make sense is if you could no longer afford your current payment and extending the loan for an additional 15 years will help prevent a foreclosure.
 Just keep in mind that if you do this, you will be paying thousands more in interest payments in the long run.
 Extending the duration of your loan should be a last resort.

 Alternatively, sometimes a mortgage refinance will be a shorter period of time, which can increase your monthly payment drastically.
 Here is an example of refinancing a 30 year VA Loan into a 15 year loan.

 If you are refinancing a mortgage in order to cash out your home equity (and use the money for home repairs, vacation, or something else) keep in mind that if home prices should drop you will owe more than the value of the home.
 This is a problem if you try to sell your home before home values increase, again.

 Run the numbers and apply them to your personal situation